wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 2.0.2 =
+* Fixed plugin upgrades so that css and scripts are not cached across versions.

 = 2.0.1 =
 * Improved scanning for specific attacks being used in the PHP-CGI vulnerability ( CVE-2012-1823)
 * API keys no longer required.
 WF fetches a temporary anonymous API key for you on activation.